yxwu1999/yxwu1999.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text.png){: .align-right width='300px'}
 👨‍🎓 I'm **Yuanxi Wu (吴元熙)**, a final year graduate student at [Southeast University](https://www.seu.edu.cn/english/main.htm).

-:books: I'm currently working towards my Master's degree in the field of Electrical Engineering.
+📚 I'm currently working towards my Master's degree in the field of Electrical Engineering.

 📡 I'm looking for a Ph.D. position in fall, 2024 in multi-agent system (MAS).